 3. Sweet Orange Oil

+The very smell of orange essential oil reminds you of happy moments and brings pleasant thoughts to mind.
 That’s why this oil is so often used in aromatherapy.
 It creates a happy, relaxed feeling and works as a mood lifter, perfect for people who suffer from depression or chronic anxiety.

-More Anxiety-Inhibiting Essential oils:
+More Anxiety-Relieving Essential Oils

 1. Rose (Rosa damascena)